khairnajdawi/FSND_FINAL_PROJECT/backend/README.md

         -to run test environment, navigate to backend directory then run command :
         ``` source test_setup.sh ```
         it will create test db and adds some data then start flask app
+- Using unittest
+    - use the provided test_flaskr.py to test the endpoints, just edit the header variable and provide a token for a user with all permissions

 ## Endpoints
 - GET '/actors'
     - gets a list of all actors